← More articles in Lead Generation

 Cost Per Lead (CPL)

 Calculate your CPL by dividing total prospecting costs by the number of leads generated.
-Keeping this metric low without compromising quality reflects efficient use of your resources.
+Keeping this metric low without compromising quality reflects efficient resource use.
+Industry benchmarks in 2026 range from $150-$350 per qualified B2B lead depending on industry complexity.

 Sales Cycle Length

-Incorporating tools like Growleady, which specializes in targeted cold outreach and B2B lead generation, can streamline tracking efforts by offering data-driven insights and automation options.
+Incorporating tools like Growleady, which specializes in targeted cold outreach and B2B lead generation, streamlines tracking efforts by offering data-driven insights and automation options.

 Adjusting Strategies Based On Insights